solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 schedules before instances with custom schedules.
 Platform-managed schedules allow developers to evaluate Flexible Server feature improvements in non-production environments.
-Moreover, maintenance events are relatively infrequent; there are typically 30 days of gap, unless a critical security fix must be applied.
+Moreover, maintenance events are relatively infrequent; there are typically 30 days of gap unless a critical security fix must be applied.

 > As a general rule, only set a maintenance schedule for production